Abraham Malpan: Reformation

 During the time of Marthoma VI, Anglican missionary Claudius Buchanan visited Malankara.
 He met Marthoma in 1806.
 With his help, the Bible was translated from the original Aramaic language and was distributed to the parishes.
 Soon after his meeting, representatives of the parishes met at Arthat church and declared (Arthat Padiola) that the people should not follow the teachings by Rome.
 This meeting can be considered to be the beginning of Sucheekarana Prasthanam ('Purification Movement – Reformation) in Malankara Church.

 In 1816, Mar Thoma X, (Pulikottil Mar Dionysius) appointed Abraham Malpan as an educator of Syriac at the Kottayam Seminary.

 His uncle, Thomma Malpan was of opinion that many of the beliefs that infiltrated into Malankara Church were against the teaching of the Bible.
 While he was the guardian of Abraham Malpan in his younger days, they talked about restoring the Church to its previous position before the Synod of Diamper.
 Teaching at the Kottayam Seminary, gave him enough time to read and study the Bible in his mother tongue, Malayalam.

 Mar Thoma XI, (Punnathra Mar Dionysius) convened a meeting of representatives of the Malankara Church at Mavelikkara, on 3 December 1818.
 In that meeting a committee was appointed to recommend reforms in the Church.
-Abraham Malpan, Kaithayil Geevarghese Malpan, Eruthikkal Markose Kathanar, Adangapurathu Joseph Kathanar were members of this committee.
+Abraham Malpan, Kaithayil Geevarghese Malpan of the Kaithayil house, Eruthikkal Markose Kathanar of the Eruthikkal house, Adangapurathu Joseph Kathanar of the Adangapurathu house, were members of this committee.
 This is considered as the first step in carrying out the Sucheekaranam (Purification – Reformation) in Malankara Church.
 But after the demise of Mar Thoma XI, things changed.
-Cheppad Mar Dionysius became Marthoma XII.
+Mar Dionysius IV of Cheppad became Marthoma XII.

 Due to doubts about the validity of the consecration of Mar Thoma VIII, Abraham Malpan had some doubts about his own ordination.
 So when a Jacobite bishop from Syria came, he and two others had themselves reordained by him.
 Dionysius lodged a complaint against them to the government of Travancore and they were fined 336 fanam (Rs.
 84) for flouting the authority of the Indian bishop.

 In 1835 Bishop of Calcutta Daniel Wilson visited Kerala.
-He made certain recommendations to Mar Thoma XII, (Cheppattu Mar Dionysius) for the continuation of relationship between the Syrian Church and the Missionaries.
+He made certain recommendations to Mar Thoma XII, (Cheppad Mar Dionysius) for the continuation of relationship between the Syrian Church and the Missionaries.
 Mar Thoma did not like this interference of the Anglican Missionaries in the Church affairs, and convened a meeting of Church representatives at Mavelikkara on 16 January 1836, in which the Synod declared that, "We, the Jacobite Syrians are under the rule of the Patriarch of Antioch ..."